 What Are Michelin Stars?

-Michelin stars are a rating system used by the red Michelin Guide to grade restaurants on their quality.
-They are widely considered the most prestigious culinary honor.
+Michelin stars are a rating system used by the Michelin Guides (a series of hotel and dining guide books published by the Michelin company) to grade restaurants on their quality via anonymous reviewers.
+Michelin stars are widely considered to be the most prestigious culinary honor.
+The star scale varies from one to three stars, with three being the highest possible grade.

 That said, there is also a common misconception that Michelin-starred restaurants in New York are necessarily expensive.
 Yes, it's true that a meal at Masa—arguably the best 26-course omakase in the city—will set you back between $400 and $750 a person.
 But on the other side of town, Tim Ho Wan, a Hong Kong dim sum outpost that has one Michelin star in its own city, was named the world's cheapest Michelin star meal.